 The services of SHIP counselors are free.
-You will find phone numbers in "Exhibit A" at the end of this booklet.
+You will find phone numbers in "Exhibit A" of this booklet.

 You can also get help and information from Medicare

 For more information and help in handling a problem, you can also contact Medicare.
 Here are two ways to get information directly from Medicare: